LuisDio/Ai-transferModel/README.md

 *****************************************************************************************************

-The Transfer learning model was already trained on a specific set of data
+The Transfer learning model was already trained on a specific set of data of imageNet and now reused for features extraction on a new set of data